utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 ## Installing Postman on Linux

 You can install Postman on Linux by manually downloading it, using the [Snap](https://snapcraft.io/postman) store link, or with the command `snap install postman`.

-To install manually, [download](https://www.postman.com/downloads/) and unzip the app, for example into the `Downloads` directory.
+You can also [download](https://www.postman.com/downloads/) the latest version of Postman and unzip the file.

 To start the app from a launcher icon, create a desktop file.
 Name the file `Postman.desktop` and save it in the following location: